-The Group also anticipates that there will be more stringent climate regulations to support the global vision of carbon neutrality, such as the increasingly stringent requirements on climate-related information disclosures and environmental laws and regulations, which lead to increasing operation and compliance costs.
+The Group also anticipates that there will be more stringent climate regulations to support the global vision of carbon neutrality, such as the increasingly stringent requirements on climate-related information disclosures and environmental laws and regulations, which lead to increasing operational and compliance costs.
 In response, the Group regularly monitors existing and emerging climate-related trends, policies and regulations and is prepared to alert the top management where necessary to avoid cost increments, non-compliance fines or reputational risks arising from delayed responses.

-Potential carbon taxes or cap-and-trade programmes can also increase operation costs significantly, especially considering the Group's business in concrete products.
-To reduce its emissions, a solar panel system is currently being installed at the Group's premises.
-The total output will be approximately 45,000 kWh per month, which is about 20% of the Group's current energy consumption.
+Potential carbon taxes or cap-and-trade programmes can also increase operational costs significantly, especially considering the Group's business in concrete products.
+To reduce its emissions, a solar panel system was installed at the Group's premises.
+The total output will be approximately 44,200 kWh per month, which is about 10% of the Group's current monthly energy consumption.
+An additional phase of the solar system is currently under installation and is expected to be operational by the end of 2025.
 The Group will strive to further reduce its emissions to mitigate this potential cost in the future.